edward-murrell/robot.php/README.md

 - Composer (https://getcomposer.org)

 # Installation
-This program has dependencies installed by composer.
+This program has dependencies installed by composer required for running the application.

-The following command needs to be run before to install dependencies.
+Run the following command to install dependencies.

 ```shell script
 composer install -n